 Artemisia Gentileschi (1593–1656) was the most accomplished female painter of the Italian Baroque.
 She specialized in Biblical scenes of strong women fulfilling their higher destinies.
-Her most famous painting, Judith Slaying Holofernes, not only captures the drama and intensity of the subject, but it also captures the determination and strength of the feminist heroine.
+Her most famous painting, Judith Slaying Holofernes, not only captures the drama and intensity of the subject, but also depicts the determination and strength of a feminist heroine.
 Let us explore a Gentileschi masterpiece.
 Let us explore a Baroque bloodbath.

 Artemisia Gentileschi was inspired to paint Judith Slaying Holofernes by a story told in the Book of Judith from the Old Testament.
-The story says Judith was a widow and a great beauty who lived in the Israelite town of Bethulia.
+The story says, Judith was a widow of great beauty who lived in the Israelite town of Bethulia.
 The town was under enemy siege by King Holofernes and his Assyrian army.

 Adding to the painting’s message are the three people’s faces.
 Their faces express a triad of emotions from Abra’s determination, Judith’s triumph, to Holofernes’s suffering.
 Holofernes is the most visually striking with his ajar lips, wincing eyes, and wrinkled brow.
 You can almost hear his death moans roaring out of him.
 His last breaths gurgle with choking blood.
 There is tension and strain as blood spews everywhere.